 Coogee is a fantastic beach, and the area is known for its lively nightlife.
 Your coastal walk will take you to the shores of Sydney, including Gordons Bay, Clovelly Beach (great for snorkeling from the shoreline and its ocean swimming pool), Bronte Beach, Tamarama, and finally the beautiful stretch of white sand at Sydney’s famous Bondi Beach.

 From Bondi Beach, there are buses directly back to Bondi Junction if you want an opportunity to shop at the Westfield Sydney shopping center.
-Otherwise, continue back to your hotel.
-Head to The Rocks for dinner for a great way to end your last evening in the city.
+Otherwise, return to your hotel—Head to The Rocks for dinner for a great way to end your last evening in the city.

 Sydney day trips further afield

-If you have more time and want to see the landscape around Sydney, there are two memorable day trips we recommend.
-Book in advance to secure your spot.
+If you have more time and want to see the landscape around Sydney, we recommend two memorable day trips.

 The Blue Mountains